epfl-lasa/modulo/source/modulo_core/README.md

 # Modulo Core

+Modulo Core is an interface package to support the interoperability of the [Robot Operating System (ROS)](https://www.ros.org) with [EPFL LASA control libraries](https://github.com/epfl-lasa/control-libraries) by providing communication and translation utilities.

 ## Communication

 In ROS, applications communicate through publishers and subscribers.
 Communication is handled in a particular format